betrusted-io/gateware/README.md

  It inherits SoC properties from a `sim_bench.py` file.
  - A `top_tb.v` file which wires up the test bench.
 It is copied to the run/ directory before integrating with the generated `top.v` file.
 Usually `top_tb.v` is pretty minimal for simple IP blocks.
- - A `test` directory which contains a Rust library that creates a Test object.
+ - A `test` directory which contains a Rust program.
+The test starts with the `run()` method.
+ - Any other helper models that are required by the test bench

- This library is configured to expect dependencies in the sim_common directory.
-The Test object needs to have at least a `run()` method.
-The test framework essentially does a minimal setup of the runtime environment and jumps to run.
+The test framework essentially does a minimal setup of the runtime environment and jumps to `run()`.
 This happens within about 20us of simulation time (about 2k CPU cycles @ 100MHz, of which half is spent waiting for the PLL to lock).

- - Any other helper models that are required by the test bench
+### CI

-For CI, the strategy would then be to descend into every subdirectory of sim/ and run the `dut.py` script within.
+For CI, the strategy would then be to descend into every subdirectory of sim/ and run script `dut.py -c`.
+The `-c` argument informs the script it should run with no GUI.

+The test harness builds three signals on the top level that are mandatory:

+- done, a 1-bit signal that is set when the test should be terminated
+- success, a 1-bit signal that indicates the test passed when set
+- report, a 16-bit signal for extra reporting to CI

+The simulator writes to a `ci.vcd` file in the `run/` directory.
+This is automatically parsed by the test bench to look for the `done` transition, and then based on the value of `success` at the rising edge of `done`, the script returns either 0 for pass, or 1 for fail.

-## Methodology
+# Methodology Notes

 There are two goals of the testbenches in this repository: